Most believe that rear-end crashes are not half as serious as most other accidents.

 Even if you share a minor degree of fault (called comparative fault), but by no more than 50%, you can still sue the other party under the comparative negligence law, albeit for a smaller sum.

 However, in the case of an uninsured driver, you will have to fall back to your own insurance policies (personal injury protection) and may even need additional insurance support from your health insurance for your insurance claim, i.e. property damage coverage and other reimbursements.

-You may be holding back from getting an accident lawyer because you feel that you won’t be able to pay the legal fees.
+You may be holding back from getting a car accident lawyer because you feel that you won’t be able to pay the legal fees.

-Well, if that is the case then no worries, because the personal injury attorneys at Calhoun, Meredith, & Sims handle personal injury cases on a contingency fee basis.
+Well, if that is the case then no worries, because the personal injury attorneys at Calhoun Meredith handle personal injury cases on a contingency fee basis.
 This means that you can rest assured about the financial part and instead spend the time resting and feeling better (if you’re hurt).

 And as mentioned earlier, even if you do share a percentage of fault, but less than 50% (highly unlikely for a rear-end car accident), you can still sue.